Super Bowl XXXVIII halftime show: Synopsis

 The performance was preceded by Sway Calloway introducing the show and its lineup in a voiceover, followed by a video montage encouraging people to vote.
 The montage featuring celebrities such as John Elway, Beyoncé, Tony Hawk, Jennifer Lopez, Elijah Wood, Chris Rock, Julia Roberts, Muhammad Ali, Jay-Z, Tom Cruise and others declaring things people can "choose", concluding with an urging that viewers choose to vote.
 The performance then began with a brief introduction by Jessica Simpson who shouted, "Houston, choose to party!".
-This was followed by a joint performance of "The Way You Move" by the marching bands Spirit of Houston, from the University of Houston, and the "Ocean of Soul" of Texas Southern University.
+This was followed by a joint performance of "The Way You Move" by the University of Houston "Spirit of Houston" marching band and the Texas Southern University "Ocean of Soul" marching band.

 Jackson then took stage to perform "All for You".
 At the start of the song, she descended in a stage elevator.

 Following this, lights dimmed and P. Diddy took stage on a secondary stage, located elsewhere on the field, emerging from a cloud of stage fog.
 He proceeded to perform "Bad Boy for Life".
 He was then joined by cheerleaders who performed a version of the song "Mickey", which substituted "Diddy", and later "Nelly", for "Mickey".
 Nelly then entered in a car, joining Diddy on stage to perform "Hot in Herre", during which the cheerleaders proceeded to remove articles of their clothing.
 Diddy then performed "Mo Money Mo Problems".

 Following this, Kid Rock took stage on yet another secondary stage, located elsewhere on the field, and performed "Bawitdaba" followed by "Cowboy".
-He did so wearing an American Flag as a poncho.
+He did so wearing an American Flag that had been fashioned into a poncho.

 Jackson then took stage on the main stage again performing "Rhythm Nation" with the song's music video choreography.
 She donned mostly the same outfit she had during "All for You", with some differences, such as different skirt than before.
 Timberlake joined her, and performed "Rock Your Body" with her, at the end of which song he tore off a part of her top, revealing her breast (baring a nipple shield).

 The show ended with voiceovers, again, declaring things to "choose", including getting involved.